peverett/Codewars-Python/README.md

 # Codewars-Python

-Repository for hacking around with solutions to (Codewarsi Kata)[https://www.codewars.com/kata].
+Repository for hacking around with solutions to [Codewars Kata](https://www.codewars.com/kata).